- Category : Depression, Hormone, Mental Health, Thyroid

 #2 There is a decrease in the number of serotonin receptor sites- if there is less receptor sites, there is less places that serotonin can bind to and consequently lower serotonin levels.
 Also, less serotonin is then produced in the brain and in the other tissues of the body.

-Studies show that if you continue to have low Thyroid levels year after year, permanent neuro degeneration of serotonergic neurons in the frontal cortex occurs (that’s your brain).
+Studies show that if you continue to have low Thyroid levels year after year, permanent neurodegeneration of serotonergic neurons in the frontal cortex occurs(*)

 - Feeling overwhelmed with ideas to manage,

-- Feeling of inner rage, feeling of paranoia not enjoying life,
+- Feeling of inner rage, feeling of paranoia, not enjoying life

-- Lack enthusiasm,
+- Lack of enthusiasm,

 - Loss of interest in friendships,